I’m doing simple projects on my property. Do I need to contact 811?

 Does Exactix support phones/tablets?

 Yes.
-To set up your mobile device for Exactix, please see our Mobile Access Instructions.
+To set up your mobile device, please visit our resources page for the bookmark instructions. (https://indiana811.org/exactix-pros-resources/).

 How far in advance should I contact Indiana 811?